HIGHLAND CROSS - the unique coast to coast midsummer charity duathlon

 Many folk will recognise various versions of this old saying – some more polite than others.

-With the Cross five weeks away now is the time to check that you have all your preparations in order.
+With the Cross six weeks away now is the time to check that you have all your preparations in order.

 Emergency Kit

-The Organising Committee expect all participants to carry the Emergency Kit detailed in the event brochure.
+The Organising Committee expect all participants to carry the Emergency Kit detailed in the event booklet.

 1. A whistle to summon help – 6 blasts of the whistle repeated at one minute intervals